 5.2.2.1.
 Emission limits for CO, NOx and PM mass

-The CO, NOx and PM mass emission limits over the ETC test-cycle applicable to Type 2B dual-fuel engines operating in dual-fuel mode over the ETC test-cycle are defined in rows B2 and C of table 2 of paragraph 5.2.1. of this Regulation.
+The CO, NOx and PM mass emission limits over the ETC test-cycle applicable to Type 2B dual-fuel engines operating in dual-fuel and diesel mode mode over the ETC test-cycle are defined in rows B2 and C of table 2 of paragraph 5.2.1. of this Regulation.

 5.2.2.2.
 Emission limits for Hydrocarbons

 5.2.2.2.1.
-NG engines
+NG dual-fuel engines operating in dual-fuel mode

 The THC, NMHC and CH4 emission limits over the ETC test-cycle applicable to Type 2B dual-fuel engines operating with Natural Gas in dual-fuel mode are calculated from the NMHC and CH4 limits applicable to Diesel and gas engines over the ETC test-cycle and defined in rows B2 and C of table 2 of paragraph 5.2.1. of this Regulation.
 The calculation procedure is specified in paragraph 5.2.3. of this annex.

 5.2.2.2.2.
-LPG engines
+LPG dual-fuel engines operating in dual-fuel mode

 The THC emission limits over the ETC test-cycle applicable to Type 2B dual-fuel engines operating with LPG in dual-fuel mode are the THC limits for Diesel engines as considered in paragraph 5.2.2.1. of this Regulation.

+5.2.2.2.3.
+Dual-fuel engines operating in diesel mode

-5.2.2.4.
-The emission limits over the ETC test-cycle applicable to Type 2B dual-fuel engines operating in diesel mode are those defined in rows B2 and C of table 2 of paragraph 5.2.1. of this Regulation.”
+The NMHC emission limits over the ETC test-cycle applicable to Type 2B dual-fuel engines operating in diesel mode are those defined in rows B2 and C of table 2 of paragraph 5.2.1. of this Regulation.”

 5.2.3.
 Calculation procedure to determine the hydrocarbon limits (in g/kWh) applicable to Type 2B dual-fuel engines operating in dual-fuel mode during the ETC test cycle.